-Newly available options for the latest model year include a navigation radio, rear vision camera and ultrasonic rear park assist.
+Recently added to the options list is navigation radio, a rear vision camera and ultrasonic rear park assist.

 The Express Cargo comes standard with traction and stability control systems as well as a tire-pressure-monitor.
 In the event of a crash, there are dual front and side curtain airbags.